Environmental Biogeochemistry Staff

 David is a marine biogeochemist with over 20 years experience in marine and freshwater studies related to nutrient cycling, isotope biogeochemistry, and wetland nutrient and metal geochemistry.
 He started as an organic geochemist studying the transport of organic compounds in estuaries and from atmospheric transport, and shifted to studies of sulfur and selenium geochemistry.
 He has published studies related to many aspects of biogeochemistry and has a broad range in the cycling of bioactive elements.
 David has a B.S. in Oceanography from Florida Institute of Technology and a Ph.D. in Chemical Oceanography from Old Dominion University.

-Melissa coordinates the Section’s field activities, manages Section’s field and analytical work for DRWI, and assists Paul in the Nutrient Lab.
-With a background in environmental science and geology, she excels at nutrient analyses and maintaining field electronics.
+Melissa has a background in environmental science and geology, and thus excels at nutrient analyses and maintaining field electronics and instrumentation.
+She has over a decade of experience in environmental analysis.
 She has a B.S. in Environmental Science from Temple University and a M.S. in Environmental Science from Drexel University.

 Tracey Curran, Staff Scientist II